ckeditor/ckeditor5/docs/framework/guides/tutorials/data-from-external-source.md

 At this stage you can build the project and open it in the browser to verify if it is building correctly.

-Use this command `./node_modules/.bin/webpack --mode development` in root folder of the widget to build the project.
+Use the `./node_modules/.bin/webpack --mode development` command in the root folder of the widget to build the project.

 After the build is completed, open `index.html` in your browser to check if all is correct at this stage.